 Not bad for a prepper gift that is less than $15, right?

-The best thing about these emergency food rations is that if you ever forget to give them as a gift for Christmas, you can give them next year or the year after that.
+The best thing about these emergency food rations is that if you ever forget to give them as a gift for any occasion, you can give them next year or the year after that.
 In fact, these things have a five-year shelf life.

 SOS Food Labs’ team have been providing these emergency food rations in disasters, and other affected areas for some time specifically because the food lasts a long time, it is compact, cheap and packs a whopping 3600 calories in one bar.
 Every pack comes with nine bars, with each bar containing 410 calories.